openequella/openequella.github.io/guides/SearchingUserGuide.md

 1. Click Import to display a contribution wizard.
 The collection is defined in the Administration Console—Remote Repositories tool.

 ### Other remote repository types
-Search boxes and sorting and filtering options may differ depending on the types of remote repositories set up in your EQUELLA system.
+Search boxes and sorting and filtering options may differ depending on the types of remote repositories set up in your openEQUELLA system.

 (NOTE: there are no sort or filter options for this type of remote repository search.)

 ## Favourites
 Users can save bookmarks to resources and searches they find useful by using EQUELLA’s ‘Favourites’ functionality.
-Depending on how your EQUELLA system is configured, resources and searches added to favourites are listed as links in the My Favourites portlet on the Dashboard page.
+Depending on how your openEQUELLA system is configured, resources and searches added to favourites are listed as links in the My Favourites portlet on the Dashboard page.
 Select a link to go straight to the resource summary page for a resource, or the search results page for a search.

 The Favourites page is accessed by selecting Favourites from the navigation menu.